 - 2. The courses' load of a total of 20 EC is in addition to the regular post-propaedeutic programme of 120 EC.
+For students in the excellence programme BE2-HO9 replaces the course BE2-09 in the regular post-propaedeutic programme.
 To receive a certificate the excellence programme should be completed in the third year. - 3.
 The following courses mentioned in Article 3.7.1 contain a practicum in the form and size as indicated: